kontist/kontist.github.io/docs.markdown

 <p>⚠️ <strong>DEPRECATED</strong></p>
 <blockquote>

-This field will be removed in an upcoming release, do not rely on it for any new code
+This field will be removed in an upcoming release.
+Do not rely on it for any new features

 </blockquote>
 </td>